IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Importantly, States must protect men from discrimination equally with women, and that protection must be effective.

+States also have the obligation to protect men from discrimination from non-State actors.

 > 31. The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields.